 You can use a high speed steel woodturning scraper or a graver.
 A graver, which you can easily make yourself, was traditionally made from square section tool steel with a diagonal flat, leaving a long point at one corner.
 You could convert a triangular or square file, but a high speed steel tool bit would be better.
 A round high speed steel bar ground with a pyramid point would work.
 It would be similar to a woodturning point tool, but with a more obtuse point.
 Use a graver a bit like a skew chisel.
 Its edges (not the point) can plane off long, thin curly shavings from steel.

 Turning metal on a wood lathe is tiring, particularly with steel, because the tool must be held firmly up to the work.
 It helps to use a pivot pin in the toolrest to lever the tool into the work.
 This gives more control.
 If the workpiece is held rigidly, the pivot pin can help prevent chatter too.
-A heavy cut can increase it.

 Safety when turning metal on a wood lathe

 Turning metal freehand is hazardous, therefore precautions are necessary.
 It is essential that the workpiece is secure in the lathe.
 Chunks of metal flying out of the machine are even more likely to do you harm than are lumps of wood.
 Eye protection is a must.
-The swarf is sharp and hot – wood chips hitting your hand are annoying, but metal swarf can cut.
+The swarf is sharp and hot – wood chips hitting your hand are annoying, but metal swarf can cut or burn.
 Long strands could even catch your fingers and drag them in.
 Never clear away swarf while the lathe is running.